-Travel habits in the 2018/19 Active Lives Survey (Sport England) showed:
+Travel habits from the Active Lives Adult Survey (Sport England) showed:

-- 10.0% of adults in Rugby walk at least three times a week (compared to 13.6% for Warwickshire and 15.1% for England) - 2.3% of adults in Rugby cycle at least three times a week (compared to 1.6% for Warwickshire and 2.3% for England).
+- 10% of Rugby Borough adults walk for travel at least three days per week.
+This is lower than 13.6% in Warwickshire and 15.1% in England, but the cycling levels are higher. - 2.3% of Rugby Borough adults cycle for travel at least three days per week, compared to 1.6% in Warwickshire and 2.3% in England.